Approved by Senate November 25, 2019 and by the Board of Governors December 9, 2019

 iv) reporting or investigation is required by law (the following examples are not meant to be exhaustive: an incident involving a minor or obligations related to occupational health and safety or to human rights legislation).

-5.3 Report in an emergency – Protection Services
+5.3 Disclose in an emergency – Protection Services

 a) In an emergency on campus (imminent threat of sexual violence and of harm to a person or sexual violence is actually occurring) a report can be made to Protection Services:

 - Call 911 for areas not serviced by Protection Services, for example, leased premises at 1 Nicholas or the World Exchange Plaza

 - Emergency phones: Located throughout campus.
 Press the button to contact Protection Services.
 See phones on Main Campus and phones on Roger Guindon Campus

 - Public phones: Located throughout campus.
 Dial 613-562-5411 free of charge or press the pre-programmed button located under the keypad